-- an agricultural research, translation and commercialisation fund, to supplement current investments in agricultural research and fill any gaps to help new ideas move from fundamental science to industry practice. - a doctoral training and early career support centre for the agricultural sciences, to ensure Australia develops and retains the skills and expertise it will need to take advantage of future opportunities. - a review and update of arrangements for national coordination of agricultural research and innovation in Australia to provide a central point of coordination for agricultural research and its applications.
-This could be achieved by establishing a national agricultural research and innovation council, or equivalent body with similar functions.
+- a National Agricultural Research and Innovation Council, to provide the coordination of agricultural research that is required, and in doing so, clarify the funding environment for researchers and investors. - an agricultural research, translation and commercialisation fund, to supplement current investments in agricultural research and fill any gaps to help new ideas move from fundamental science to industry practice. - a doctoral training and early career support centre for the agricultural sciences, to ensure Australia develops and retains the skills and expertise it will need to take advantage of future opportunities.